Please follow the intake process on the "Getting Started" page.

 The type of documentation needed depends on the nature of disability.
 Documentation needs to be provided by a qualified professional authorized to diagnosis the disability.
 For mental health disorders, this typically includes physicians, psychiatrists, psychologists, therapists/counselors, or social workers.
 For physical health disorders, this typically includes documentation from a physician, physician’s assistant, nurse practitioner, neurologist, or other qualified professionals.
 For visual disabilities, qualified professionals include physicians, ophthalmologists, and optometrists.
 For hearing disabilities, qualified professionals include physicians and audiologists.

-Documentation can be turned into the UAC front desk located in 2170 of the Wilkinson Student Center.
-Also, documentation can be faxed to (801) 422-0174.
+Documentation can be turned in to the UAC front desk located in 2170 of the Wilkinson Student Center.
+Also, documentation can be faxed to (801) 422-0174, or scanned copies can be attached to an email that is sent to email@example.com.

 The question of retroactive accommodations frequently comes up with missed deadlines, forgotten deadlines, or late work.
 We do not have any accommodations that require an instructor to accommodate retroactively.
 If a student has been granted an accommodation related to flexibility of deadlines, it is crucial that the student provides the instructor with the letter of accommodation as soon as possible (i.e., at the beginning of the semester) and makes a specific request to use the accommodation before the deadline passes.
 Otherwise, normal classroom policies can be enforced.